Retail Foot Traffic: Definition, How to Increase and Track It

 Now that you understand the importance of increasing foot traffic, it’s equally crucial to focus on converting that traffic into actual sales.

-It’s not just about getting more customers into your store, but making sure those visits turn into buying decisions.
+It’s not just about getting more customers into your store but making sure those visits turn into buying decisions.
 This process involves both art and science, and we’ve got some tested strategies to help you get a slice of this retail success.

 1. Optimize the store layout

-Once your prepared your strategy to increase footfall, it’s time to ensure your store is ready to take advantage of that increase.
+Once you’ve prepared your strategy to increase footfall, it’s time to ensure your store is ready to take advantage of that increase.
 If your store isn’t optimized, you could miss out on sales every single day.

 One of the most popular ways to optimize a store is strategic product placement.
 This well-tested retail method puts seasonal and new products at the front of the store to catch attention.
 Optimized stores also put appealing products within eye-level on the shelves.